 - Primary Responsibility: Use the drop-down to select the one role responsible for completing this task.
 The team member assigned to this role will be able to view the task, receive notifications about the task and complete task conditions.

-- Copied To: Use the drop-down to select one or more roles responsible for completing this task.
-The team members assigned to these roles will be able to view the task, receive notifications about the task but not complete task conditions.
+- Copied To: Use the drop-down to select one or more roles.
+When selecting these roles, they are not responsible for completing the task, but they can view the task and receive notifications about the task.

 Dependencies refer to tasks in the workflow that must be completed in order for other tasks to be started.
 Click the ‘add’ button under the dependencies heading and select one or more tasks that the current task depends upon.
 In other words, select other tasks in the workflow that needs to be completed before the current task can be worked on.
 Click ‘OK’ once you are done.

 Conditions are what determine whether or not a task has been completed; they must be met in order for a task to be closed.
-There are two types of conditions: ‘yes/no’ and document upload.
+There are three types of conditions: ‘yes/no’, document upload and date completed.

 To add a condition to a task, click the ‘add’ button under the Conditions heading.
 This will open a modal screen in which you can supply a condition name, add an optional description and identify the condition ‘kind’.